BIKERS FOR TRUMP Break Through Inaugural Protester Wall To Let Supporters Through VIDEO | John Hawkins' Right Wing News

 Don’t you love how the little snowflake yelled “You’re on camera!” as if that was supposed to make the biker tuck his tail between his legs and run?

-What’s interesting if that they also have a group of protestors illegally preventing people from freely traveling to a lawful destination.
+What’s interesting is that they also have a group of protesters illegally preventing people from freely traveling to a lawful destination.

 Clearly we’re not dealing with MENSA members.